 There are many ways to increase the value of your home before you sell it.
 This includes basic renovation and maintenance.
 This will help when it comes to selling it for your care.

 - It is essential to bear in mind that each case will be different and assessed accordingly.
-The Department of Health has released the CRA (Charging for Residential Accommodation) guide for information.
+The Department of Health has released the Charging for Residential Accommodation guide for information.

-- N.B Anyone who is self-funding their long-term care can claim Attendance Allowance which is not means tested and is worth up to £87.65 per week.
-If you receive care in a nursing home you can claim for the registered nursing care contribution, paid at £158.16 a week in England, £149.67 in Wales and £79 per week in Scotland.
+- Remember!
+Anyone who is self-funding their long-term care can claim Attendance Allowance, which is not means tested.
+It’s paid at two different rates (£59.70 or £89.15), which help towards your personal support.
+If you receive care in a nursing home you can claim for the registered nursing care contribution, paid at £183.92 a week in England, £179.97 in Wales and £81 per week in Scotland.